ybank/semantiful-differentials-getty/README.md

   That's it!

 ###*Misc & Screenshot*
 [Here](http://sosa08.ucsd.edu:8000/sema.diff.html) is a screenshot of the source-impact isolated CSI view, for the commit ("#7") we discussed in our submitted CSI paper, which is currently under ICSE's review.
+Please note that the user interface is changed slightly, but mostly remains the same.

 ###*Support*
 Please send email to the authors ({yayan, mmenarini, wgg} 'AT' cs 'dot' ucsd 'dot' edu) to discuss Getty, or to post questions.